mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 Grafana needs a database to store users and dashboards (and other things).
-By default it is configured to use [`sqlite3`](https://www.sqlite.org/index.html) which is an embedded database (included in the main Grafana binary).
+By default it is configured to use [`sqlite3`](https://www.sqlite.org/index.html) which is an embedded database (included in the main Mosaicoo binary).

 ### type